Who We Serve / General Partners – Primary Commitment Program

 Is the Preferred Stock contributed to the commitment convertible into publicly registered securities?

 The Fund can convert the Preferred Stock in whole or in part at any time and seek to liquidate the common stock through market sales once freely tradeable.
-The Preferred Stock will be issued, and our commitment will be funded, at each fund closing, the Fund will have complete discretion over the timing and manner of the conversions of the Preferred Stock and subsequent sales of the underlying common stock.
-For example, the Fund could choose to convert and sell the shares in the same proportion and in advance of each capital call made by the Fund.
+The Preferred Stock will be issued, and our commitment will be funded, within three (3) business days of each Fund closing.
+The Fund will have complete discretion over the timing and manner of the conversions of the Preferred Stock and subsequent sales of the underlying common stock.
+The Fund could choose to convert and sell the shares in the same proportion and in advance of each capital call made by the Fund.
 For example, in advance of a Fund capital call of 5% of total Fund subscriptions, the Fund could convert 5% of its Preferred Stock and sell the common stock issued in connection therewith.

 Who bears the risk of realizing value from sales of the common stock following conversion of the Preferred Stock?